Are you a practical idealist, prepared to incorporate your spiritual practice into your action life?

 The Reconciliation Leadership Certificate Program provides tools, techniques and vocational mentoring for personal, interpersonal, systemic and global skills for emerging and seasoned leaders.

-Reconciliation Leadership training is also available for families and community leaders through the basic and advanced reconciliation program.
+Reconciliation Leadership training is available through the basic and advanced reconciliation program.

 Reconciliation Leadership Certificate Program